vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 Oh My Posh init pwsh --config "$env:POSH_THEMES_PATH/jandedobbeleer.omp.json" | Invoke-Expression
 ```

-## Install icons:
+## Install icons

-One of the first visual enhancement we can take advantage of by using Oh My Posh is having icons that represent the file type next to the file names when listing a directory because it allows us to quickly identify them.
+One of the first visual enhancement we can take advantage of by using Oh My Posh is having icons that represent the file type next to the file names when listing a directory.
 We can add the icons by installing **Terminal-Icons**:

 ```ps1
 Install-Module -Name Terminal-Icons -Repository PSGallery
 ```

-Add import it in your Powershell profile:
+And import it in your Powershell profile:
 ```ps1
 Import-Module -Name Terminal-Icons
 ```